MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/customize-business-card-scan-control.md

 ---
-title: "Customize the business card scan control (Dynamics 365 Sales) | MicrosoftDocs"
+title: "Customize the business card scan control - Sales Enterprise | MicrosoftDocs"
 description: "Customize how the data from the scanned business cards maps to the fields in the Contact and Lead forms." ms.date: 06/18/2020 ms.topic: article